Home » Average weekly earnings in the construction industry

 The Office for National Statistics (ONS) publishes monthly updates on average weekly earnings across the whole economy and by industry and sector in Great Britain.
 This commentary relates to ONS’s EARN02 and EARN03 datasets, which cover non-seasonally adjusted earnings, excluding bonuses and including arrears.

-Construction wages, as measured by ONS’s Average Weekly Earnings dataset, increased by 4.6% in the year to September 2024.
-This was an increase on the 4.1% rise seen in the 12 months to August 2024 (revised downwards from 4.2%).
-On the month, earnings were up 1.1%.
+Construction wages, as measured by ONS’s Average Weekly Earnings dataset, increased by 6.5% in the year to December 2024.
+This was an increase on the 6.1% rise seen in the 12 months to November 2024.
+On the month, earnings were down 0.6%.

-Across the whole economy, the average increase in wages in the year to September 2024 was also 4.6%, the same as in August (revised up from 4.5%).
+Across the whole economy, the average increase in earnings in the year to December 2024 was 5.4%, down from 6.6% in November.

-Annual growth in earnings had been lower in construction than the whole economy average each month since April 2023, though they have recently been converging as earnings growth in the wider economy declines.
+Annual growth in earnings was lower in construction than the whole economy average each month from April 2023 until September 2024, when annual growth in the two indexes was the same (4.8%).

 Source: ONS – Construction (K5AH) and Whole economy (KA5H), non-seasonally adjusted average weekly earnings, excluding bonuses, including arrears

-Comparing pay at a sector level (with index K56S), construction workers saw the fourth highest annual increases in average earnings across all sectors.
-The biggest annual increases were seen in manufacturing, in finance and business services, and in the private sector.
+Comparing pay at a sector level (with index K56S), construction workers saw the second highest annual increase in average earnings across all sectors.
+The biggest annual increase was for workers in the wholesaling, retailing, hotels and restaurants sector.

 Source: ONS – EARN02: Non-seasonally adjusted Average Weekly Earnings, excluding bonuses, including arrears, at sector level